uwol/proleap-cobol-parser/README.md

 ### And finally...

 Patches accepted, or create an issue!
-I'd love, if you could send me a note in which context you're using the grammar.
+I'd love, if you could send me a note in which context you're using the parser.
 Thank you!